polkadot-js/extension/README.md

 Steps to build the extension and view your changes in a browser:

-1. Install supported Node.js version `nvm install`
+1. Install supported Node.js version.
+Optionally via `nvm install`
-2. Install dependencies `yarn install`
+2. Install dependencies via `yarn`
-3. Temporarily rename the extension "name" attribute in packages/extension/build/manifest.json from "polkadot{.js} extension" to "polkadot{.js} extension (development only)" incase you already have a production version installed in your browser
-4. Build via `yarn build` or `yarn watch`
+3. Build via `yarn build` or `yarn watch`
-5. Install the extension
+4. Install the extension
   - Chrome:
     - go to `chrome://extensions/`
     - ensure you have the Development flag set